 - Assists with compliance issues

 - Data security policy enforcement using single sign-on and multifaceted encryption while data transfers

 - Prevents unauthorized users from accessing the cloud services

-Thus, CASB helps in protecting the confidential data from unauthorized cloud access by using activity monitoring through data security policies.
+Thus, CASB helps in protecting confidential data from unauthorized cloud access by using activity monitoring through data security policies.
 CASB efficiently controls the cloud security concerns of the enterprises to a large extent.

 CloudCodes – One of the Most Preferred Cloud Access Security Broker (CASB) Providers Worldwide

-One of the best CASB providers worldwide, CloudCodes is the leading cloud security provider that works as a security-bridge between the cloud service providers and the SMBs using cloud-based technology, by creating value for its own software designs enabling the SMBs to ensure data safety, confidentiality of data, restriction of any data breach, prevention of data theft/leak, whereby, having absolute control over their cloud-based processes in concordance with the regulatory laws and compliance protocols like HIPAA etc., laid by the world authorities.
+One of the best CASB providers worldwide, CloudCodes is the leading cloud security provider that works as a security-bridge between the cloud service providers and the SMBs using cloud-based technology, by creating value for its software designs enabling the SMBs to ensure data safety, the confidentiality of data, restriction of any data breach, prevention of data theft/leak, whereby, having absolute control over their cloud-based processes in concordance with the regulatory laws and compliance protocols like HIPAA, etc., laid by the world authorities.